e-n-f/if-then-else/if-then-else.md

 It is actually hard to find good examples of these.
 About as close as you can come are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.
-But they say "if no," not "else."
+But for the alternative cases, they say "if no," not "else."

 And there are mathematical algorithms, like taking a cube root, that involve some guesswork, and require repeating a step if you guessed wrong.